-- Initial meeting with SUFACHAC and operational workplan: After a consultant has been engaged, he or she will prior to work meet with SUFACHAC management for briefing - Desktop research and field observations: The consultant will be expected to use literature provided by SUFACHAC and other sources identified by him or her to execute assignment. - Presentation of draft documentation on beneficiaries: Following established timeline, the consulting consultant will meet with SUFACHAC team to present draft document and will be expected to make adjustment to the document if need arise and ultimately submit the final document and report of consultancy.
+- Inception meeting with SUFACHAC and operational work plan: After a consultant has been engaged, he or she will prior to work meet with SUFACHAC management for briefing - Desktop research and field observations: The consultant will be expected to use literature provided by SUFACHAC and other sources identified by him or her to execute assignment.

+• Feedback and discussions: Following established timeline, the consulting consultant will meet with SUFACHAC team to present draft strategy and will be expected to make adjustment to the strategy if need arise and ultimately submit the final strategy and report of consultancy.